maynest/ProjectAlpha/JS/README.md

-Problem statement
+Problem statements
 =================
-Implement compile_csv_search() that parses text in the CSV format.

-- Assume field values do not contain quotes or other special characters.
-- Assume that all values in the key field are unique.
 - Assume that features of the most recent language standard are available.
 - We expect good performance.
 - If missing more requirements details, just make reasonable assumptions of your own.
 - Solution must be simple and compact.
 No defensive coding, no comments, no unrequested features.

+## CSV
+Implement compile_csv_search() that parses text in the CSV format.

+- Assume field values do not contain quotes or other special characters.
+- Assume that all values in the key field are unique.
 - Only one file 10-15 lines of code.

     Sample usage: